matiasdelellis/eneverre-android/README.md

 This is an Android client for [neverre-api](https://github.com/matiasdelellis/eneverre-api). 😄

-This project is intended solely to display streams from different manufacturers in a single application.
+These projects just attempt to consolidate the streams from different manufacturers into a single application.

 ### Features 🎉
 * Manufacturer independence: See [eneverre-api](https://github.com/matiasdelellis/eneverre-api) for details.